-Heiner Höfkes: The effects of the infestation by bark beetles can be clearly seen and felt in our forests.
+Heiner Höfkes: The effects of the infestation with bark beetles can be clearly seen and felt in our forests.
 Spruce trees have suffered particularly badly as a result.
 This poses a huge problem for the wood industry, because most of the sawmills in Germany work with spruce timber: the trees grow quickly and are straight and are therefore ideal for the machines used in the sawmill industry.
 However, if a tree is infested with bark beetles, it has to be harvested as quickly as possible – and that is usually much earlier than when the tree should have been cut down.

-80 million cubic metres of wood are felled in Germany every year – so-called ‘calamity wood’ recently accounted for about half of this figure, that is to way, wood that had been infested by bark beetles.
+80 million cubic metres of wood are felled in Germany every year – so-called ‘calamity wood’ recently accounted for about half of this figure, that is to say, wood that had been infested with bark beetles.
 In contrast to what people perhaps assume, wood attacked by bark beetles can still be used by almost all industries.
 The material is in great demand abroad too: we’ve exported more timber than ever to Asia and the USA during the last few years.
 The Rhenus Group has operated a large number of wood transport services in the field of export logistics as a result.

 Heiner Höfkes: We primarily supply industry and the manufacturing sectors.
 That is to say, we transport woodchips as a so-called ‘intermediate product’ to a company, for example, and it then manufacturers paper or hygiene products such as paper hankies or toilet paper or even packaging materials such as egg cartons.
 This is a classic example of B2B operations, if you like.
 A large truck normally travels to the sawmill and transports the products from there to the client.
-This mainly involves sawmill by-products such as woodchips or even sawdust that occurs when preparing boards and joists – at least 40 percent of a tree ends up as sawmill by-products when the wood is processed.
+This mainly involves sawmill by-products such as woodchips or even sawdust that results when boards and joists are prepared – at least 40 per cent of a tree ends up as sawmill by-products when the wood is processed.
 By acquiring the Bruno Reimann company, which is based in the Harz region, we’ve extended our range of services in this field and are now able to focus more strongly on logistics services for logs.
 We also supply customers in this region with wood pellets and firewood.
 They can even purchase the latter via the online shop.

 Heiner Höfkes: During the first stage, the logistics companies either receive information about where the wood is being stored in the forests from the client or the forestry firm.
 This primarily takes place by exchanging maps, on which the piles of wood are marked.
 This information naturally does not just involve the site, but always the quantity and the quality of the wood too.
 Once the information has been shared, the trucks travel to the forest in order to load the tree trunks on board at the relevant site.
-Perhaps this sounds simple, but it’s actually rather complicated, because the truck drivers normally just have a printed piece of paper in their hands that contains all the important information: the location and quantity of the tree trunks or the volume of the pile of wood.
+Perhaps this sounds simple, but it’s actually rather complicated because the truck drivers normally just have a printed piece of paper in their hands that contains all the important information: the location and quantity of the tree trunks or the volume of the pile of wood.
 When using this standard procedure, it’s of course possible that the drivers will arrive in the forest and the information on their note turns out to be wrong: perhaps a different quantity of wood is located at the marked site or the tree trunks have already been picked up.
 This creates frustration and unnecessary empty journeys, but it’s a common event in the wood industry.
 Very many processes are still handled manually and the companies are not that well networked with each other – at least not digitally.
 We’ve now found a digital solution for our company and it enables better coordination between all the employees and the drivers too.